From Isotonic to Lipschitz Regression: A New Interpolative Perspective on Shape-restricted Estimation: Numerical Studies

-Figure~\ref{fig:estimated-curve} displays a single sample path of the estimated regression function using a sample size of $n=500$.
-The red line represents the estimated regression function, while the black line represents the true regression function.
+Figure~\ref{fig:estimated-curve} displays a single realization of observations from each scenario along with the estimated regression function using a sample size of $n=500$.
 The estimator appears to be consistent with the true curves, including the regression functions that contain non-differentiable points (Scenario 1) as well as discontinuities (Scenario 2).

 Next, we study the convergence rate of mean squared errors (MSE) for various methods as the sample sizes vary.
-To estimate the MSEs, we generate $10^5$ new data points and calculate the prediction errors.
-Figure~\ref{fig:mse-rate} displays the average MSEs for various sample sizes, while Figure~\ref{fig:mse-box} displays box plots representing the MSE distributions specifically for sample sizes of $n=100, 1000$, and $10000$.
-The solid black lines in Figure~\ref{fig:mse-rate} represent the advertised rates of convergence for the proposed method, namely $n^{-2/3}$ for Scenario 1, $n^{-4/5}$ for Scenario 3, and $n^{-1}$ (ignoring a logarithmic rate) for Scenarios 2 and 4.
-Additionally, Table~\ref{tab:est-slope} presents the estimated slope based on linear regression using observations with sample sizes $n \ge 2000$.
+To estimate the MSEs, we generate additional $10^5$ sample paths to approximate $\|\widehat f_n - f_0\|^2_{L_2(P_X)}$.
+Figure~\ref{fig:mse-rate} displays the average MSEs for various sample sizes, while Figure~\ref{fig:mse-box} displays box plots representing the MSE distributions specifically for sample sizes of $n=10^2, 10^3$, and $10^4$.
+The solid black lines in Figure~\ref{fig:mse-rate} represent the expected rates of convergence for the proposed method, namely $n^{-2/3}$ for Scenario 1, $n^{-4/5}$ for Scenario 3, and $n^{-1}$ (ignoring a polylogarithmic rate) for Scenarios 2 and 4.
+Additionally, Table~\ref{tab:est-slope} presents the estimated slope for each method based on linear regression using $(\log_{10} n, \log_{10} \textrm{MSE})$ from the Figure~\ref{fig:mse-rate} with sample sizes $n \ge 2\times 10^3$.

-We observe that in the small-sample regimes, the proposed method deviates from the theoretical rate of convergence.
-However, as the sample size increases, the method aligns more closely with the expected rate of convergence.
-In Scenario 1, most of the nonparametric regression methods demonstrate comparable performance, with the proposed method performing particularly well for larger sample sizes.
+In the small-sample regimes, the proposed method slightly deviates from the theoretical convergence rate.
+As the sample size increases, the proposed method aligns more closely with the expected convergence rate.
+In Scenario 1, most nonparametric regression methods demonstrate comparable performance, with the proposed method performing particularly well for larger sample sizes.
 Similar conclusions can be drawn for Scenario 3, with the performance of the proposed method being especially pronounced.
-In the two scenarios where the proposed method is expected to be adaptive, exhibiting a parametric convergence rate, it outperforms all other methods for sample sizes larger than 1000.
-These findings highlight the adaptability and effectiveness of the proposed method as the sample size increases.
+In two scenarios where the proposed method is expected to be adaptive, and hence to converge at a near parametric rate, it outperforms all other methods for sample sizes larger than 1000.
+These findings highlight the practical benefits of the method with the adaptivity property.